El Hiblu 3: Controversy

 The Office of the United Nations High Commissioner for Human Rights stated that the charges of the three teenagers were exaggerated, criticized their legal treatment (two of the three were minors) and said the charges had to be reconsidered.
 Amnesty International urges Malta to drop all charges against the teenagers.

 The Catholic Church has criticized the case, and the Archbishop of Malta has called for the charges to be dropped.
 Representing the archbishop, Reverend Anton D'Amato has said: "We believe this is a case of injustice, that these charges are an exaggeration.
 We can't understand why three teenagers, who were trying to escape somewhere terrible, and who were acting as interpreters, could be accused of terrorism.
 Migration is not a crime and we hope they are freed as soon as possible."

 Evarist Bartolo, the foreign minister of Malta, has expressed frustration with what he perceives as the countries of the European Union abandoning Malta to deal with migration alone: "Can you try to empathise with such a small state trying to cope with this?
 I think it's unfair to focus on a case which deals with three people - and paint Malta as a rogue, insensitive state and we don't care about these people.
 We've done our bit, we have saved thousands of people."

+In April 2024, the El Hiblu 3 received the Human Rights Defenders’ Award at the University of Malta.